stefan-it/autotrain-flair-mobie/README.md

 ## AutoTrain

-A hyper-parameter search grid is defined in `script.py`.
-The `script.py` is later called to start the training process using [AutoTrain](https://github.com/huggingface/autotrain-advanced) library.
+A hyper-parameter search grid is defined in [`script.py`](script.py).
+This file is later called to start the training process using [AutoTrain](https://github.com/huggingface/autotrain-advanced) library.

 More precisely, the [AutoTrain](https://github.com/huggingface/autotrain-advanced) training is started with: